catalyst

 Ineffective Fitting Methods

-Saddle fitting today is reliant on trained representatives, making it costly for the companies and subject to human error.
-Saddles are typically made in Europe, and the process of getting a saddle fit and made is long and challenging.
+Saddle fitting today relies on trained representatives, making it costly for the companies and prone to human error.
+Saddles are typically made in Europe, and the process of getting a saddle custom-made is long and challenging.

 impact